APILabs/Datapower-tutorials/Openshift/Lab2/Labs-2.md

             This service exposes the demo service port from the datapower container
         - oc apply demo-route.yaml
             This route exposes the demo service endpoint from the datapower outside the openshift container

+        - test the service by calling the below endpoint